stavross/k2/Setting-up-your-own-microscope-with-the-microscope-plug-ins.md

 * Make your own *separate* Github repository to hold versions of any of the Glimpse files that you modify and any new files that you create.
 You should include only modified/new files here, not unmodified copies of files from the Glimpse repository (this will help minimize the work if you ever want to update your configuration with VIs from a newer version of Glimpse).

-* In your repository, create a project file for your microscope (your can start by makiing a modified version of `microscope plugins\h-nu-ixon1024 microscope software.lvproj`) and a subdirectory with microscope-specific VIs (for example, make modified versions of the ones in `h-nu-ixon`.
+* In your repository, create a project file for your microscope (your can start by making a modified version of `microscope plugins\h-nu-ixon1024 microscope software.lvproj`) and a subdirectory with microscope-specific VIs (for example, make modified versions of the ones in `h-nu-ixon`.

 * The project file will point to files in both repositories.
 In some cases, a file with the same name will appear in both places.
 Use the LabView Project Explorer conflict resolution feature to insure that the right version of any conflicting files is loaded.